ENSTA-U2IS-AI/awesome-uncertainty-deeplearning/README.md

 This repo is a collection of AWESOME papers/codes/blogs about Uncertainty and Deep learning, including papers, code, etc. Feel free to star and fork.

-if you think we missed a paper, please send us an email at: gianni.franchi at ensta-paris.fr with the following subject awesome-uncertainty-deeplearning. (tell us where it is published, and send us a GitHub link and arxiv link if they are available)
+if you think we missed a paper, or if you have any ideas for improvements, please send a message on the corresponding [GitHub discussion](https://github.com/ENSTA-U2IS/awesome-uncertainty-deeplearning/discussions).

+You may also an email at:
+gianni.franchi at ensta-paris.fr with "[Awesome Uncertainty]" as subject (tell us where it was published and where, and send us a GitHub link and arxiv link if they are available).

 # Contents